Ayushgreeshu/Website-2/README.md

-if you want to run this application on a productive server youll have to set up a webserver and configure it according to djangos how to. but thats on you dude!
+if you want to run this application on a productive server you'll have to set up a webserver and configure it according to djangos how to. but thats on you dude!